Definition of concepts

 Applications:

-• Boosts nervous system efficiency to respond better to physical and emotional stressors.
+Accompanies the nervous system in adapting to physical and emotional stressors.

 Kinesiology